|Last Quarterly Update:||1/30/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry manufacture electric motors, power generators, and motor generator sets.
-Major US companies include AMETEK, Baldor Electric (part of Switzerland-based ABB), Franklin Electric, and Regal Beloit, as well as divisions of Emerson Electric and GE; major companies based outside the US include Mitsubishi Electric and Nidec (Japan), Schneider Electric (France), and Siemens (Germany).
+Major US companies include AMETEK, Baldor Electric (part of Switzerland-based ABB), Franklin Electric, and Regal Beloit, as well as divisions of Emerson Electric and GE; major companies based outside the US include Nidec (Japan), Panasonic (Japan), and Siemens (Germany).

-The global motor and generator manufacturing industry has revenue of about $100 billion annually.
 Leading countries in the production of motors and generators include China, Germany, Japan, and the US.
-Countries with the cost structure to attract investments in motor and generator factories include Brazil, China, the Czech Republic, India, Mexico, and Thailand.
+Countries that have attracted investments in motor and generator factories in recent years, in large part because of favorable cost structures, include Brazil, China, the Czech Republic, India, Mexico, and Thailand.

-US manufacturing of electric motors and generators involves about 400 companies with combined annual revenue of about $11 billion and is expected to grow at a high rate in the next two years.
-Key growth drivers include rising demand in emerging markets and replacement rates for older, less energy-efficient motors.
+US manufacturing of electric motors and generators involves about 400 companies with combined annual revenue of about $11 billion.

-The industry does not include starter motors and battery charging alternators for internal combustion engines, or turbine generator sets.
+The industry does not include makers of starter motors and battery charging alternators for internal combustion engines or makers of turbine generator sets.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options